Chiral sound waves in strained Weyl semimetals

 The inter-valley scattering rate $\nu_5 = 1 / \tau_5$, the velocity of the longitudinal sound $v_s$, and the sound attenuation rate~$\nu_s$ are, basically, strain-independent parameters which are determined by the crystal and electronic structure of a particular Weyl semimetal.
 On the contrary, the velocity $v_\CSW$ of the chiral phonons and the coupling $v_p^2$ between the chiral phonons and the ordinary phonons are strain-dependent quantities linearly proportional to the twisting angle~$\theta$.
 In the long-wavelength limit, $k \to 0$, the solutions of Eq.~\eq{eq:mixing:nu} decouple into three branches.
-The first branch corresponds to the pure chiral sound which carries fluctuations of the axial charge with the the attenuation corresponding to the chiral relaxation rate, \beqn \omega = v_\CSW k - i \nu_5. \eeqn Acoustic phonons may only affect the propagation of the chiral phonons at the level of the next-to-leading, quadratic $O(k^2)$ terms in the dispersion relation~\eq{eq:CSW:IR}.
+The first branch corresponds to the chiral sound which carries fluctuations of the axial charge coupled to the elastic deformations (elastic sound waves): \beqn \omega = v_\CSW k - i \nu_5, \eeqn and the amplitude~\eq{eq:MV} \beqn V^\CSW_k =\frac{1}{N_\CSW} \Vector{ - i b k \kappa v_\CSW v_s^2 }{ (\nu_5 - \nu_s)^2} \bigl( 1+ O(k)\bigr), \eeqn where $N_\CSW$ is a normalization factor.
+It is important to note that the propagating ($k \neq 0$) chiral sound is always accompanied by the usual longitudinal sound wave due to the nonzero upper component in the amplitude~\eq{eq:Vk:CSW}.
+The chiral sound will in turn affect the dispersion relation of ordinary phonons, a direct measurable effect.